Helping Parents Facing Custody Determinations or Modifications in Arizona

 - All other factors the court finds relevant

 Gone are the days when a court automatically leans toward awarding a mother full custody.
-Instead, courts in Arizona presume that parenting time with both parents is in the child’s best interests unless there are circumstances involving abuse.
+Instead, courts in Phoenix Arizona presume that parenting time with both parents is in the child’s best interests unless there are circumstances involving abuse.

 Reaching a Phoenix Custody Determination

-Many parents are able to work together and design a parenting time schedule and legal-decision making arrangement that works for everyone.
+Many parents are able to work together and design a parenting time schedule and legal-decision-making arrangement that works for everyone.
 Just because you do not agree at first does not mean that it isn’t possible.
-Our legal team works to negotiate and work toward a mutually beneficial agreement so you can resolve the custody issues in the most civil and efficient manner possible.
+Our legal team in Phoenix works to negotiate and work toward a mutually beneficial agreement so you can resolve the custody issues in the most civil and efficient manner possible.
 If you reach an agreement, we will help you draft a detailed parenting plan, which the court must review.
 The court will grant the arrangement if it finds the agreement is in the best interests of the child.

 However, if two parents cannot agree or the court does not believe the proposed parenting plan is in the child’s best interests, the court will need to make a determination regarding your custody arrangement.
 Each parent, represented by their attorneys, will have the chance to present their case to the judge supporting their desired custody arrangement.
 The judge will review the evidence and order a particular parenting time and decision-making arrangement.